-POPSUGAR Food Poll Do You Know How to Use Chopsticks? by partysugar 7/30/08 0 Shares Like us on Facebook Source Read More ChopsticksAsianPoll POPSUGAR, the #1 independent media and technology company for women.
+POPSUGAR Food Poll Do You Know How to Use Chopsticks? by partysugar 7/30/08 0 Shares Like us on Facebook Sign up for our daily newsletter > Source Read More ChopsticksAsianPoll POPSUGAR, the #1 independent media and technology company for women.
 Where more than 75 million women go for original, inspirational content that feeds their passions and interests.
-Get inspired with our daily newsletter DIY Tech Love and Sex Home Vegetarian Food Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
+Get inspired with our daily newsletter Love and Sex Vegetarian DIY Tech Home Food Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
 NAI 6 years I'm not a pro at it.
-Baby-Girl 6 years I thought about using them for just about everything to slow myself down while eating. ajennilynrushhh 6 years Yes, I do.
+Baby-Girl 6 years I thought about using them for just about everything to slow myself down while eating. ajennilynrushhh 7 years Yes, I do.
 I forgot who taught me though.
-But I taught my boyfriend how to use chopsticks because we eat at Japanese restaurants a lot and he didn't feel like asking for a fork one time and now he likes using them haha. drea-nicole 6 years I'm part Japanese.
+But I taught my boyfriend how to use chopsticks because we eat at Japanese restaurants a lot and he didn't feel like asking for a fork one time and now he likes using them haha. drea-nicole 7 years I'm part Japanese.
 In elementary school I didn't have a lunch box.
-I had a kerropi bento box with matching chopsticks. :P TADOW 6 years I've used them for years, but I'm still not that great at them, they always hurt me just a little dpbluiz13 6 years The trick is to learn when you're young.
+I had a kerropi bento box with matching chopsticks. :P TADOW 7 years I've used them for years, but I'm still not that great at them, they always hurt me just a little dpbluiz13 7 years The trick is to learn when you're young.
 I learned by the age of five and I taught my son at 2.
 He amazed people when we would go out to eat.
 I think everyone should learn.
 Eating with them is so much more fun than using a fork.
-HappyKate 6 years I'm a pro! suziryder 6 years I can get by, but I definitely have issues from time to time.
-Those are some very pretty chopsticks in the picture! milosmommy 6 years I've known since I was around 6.
+HappyKate 7 years I'm a pro! suziryder 7 years I can get by, but I definitely have issues from time to time.
+Those are some very pretty chopsticks in the picture! milosmommy 7 years I've known since I was around 6.
 My mom had a Chinese boss and we would all go to dim sum occasionally and he taught me.
-I impressed my husband with my skills at picking up peanuts the other day. lol :) gigill 6 years I was forced to learn how to use them when I was in China.
+I impressed my husband with my skills at picking up peanuts the other day. lol :) gigill 7 years I was forced to learn how to use them when I was in China.
 I'm pretty good, but I'm not an expert.
 I also think that I hold them incorrectly, but I'm not 100% about that.
-Oh well, at least it works for me! smileyface 6 years I'm no good with chopsticks and it makes me so sad!
+Oh well, at least it works for me! smileyface 7 years I'm no good with chopsticks and it makes me so sad!
 I went to Benihana a few weeks ago for my birthday and I was sad that I had to use a fork!
 LOL.
-I really should learn how. vivosergirl 6 years my parents always complain that I don't wield those chopsticks the right way, but I get by fine using it my way.
+I really should learn how. vivosergirl 7 years my parents always complain that I don't wield those chopsticks the right way, but I get by fine using it my way.
 I can't deal with it if they put in forks instead of chopsticks in my take-out chinese order.
-I'm definitely more comfortable with chopsticks. looseseal 6 years When I was a kid, I was told a slightly different version of that old wives' tale.
+I'm definitely more comfortable with chopsticks. looseseal 7 years When I was a kid, I was told a slightly different version of that old wives' tale.
 It was "if you hold the chopsticks lower you'd stay in your hometown, if you hold them higher, you'll go to places far, far away."
 I immediately moved my chopstick grip from the middle part of the chopsticks to waaaaay to the top.
 Heehee.
-Jude-C 6 years "There's an old wives' tale that if you clasp your fingers around the chopsticks in a high position, your husband will come from a place far far away" The funny thing is, from childhood until a few years ago, I used to hold the chopsticks really high up.
+Jude-C 7 years "There's an old wives' tale that if you clasp your fingers around the chopsticks in a high position, your husband will come from a place far far away" The funny thing is, from childhood until a few years ago, I used to hold the chopsticks really high up.
 I married an Israeli.
 In the last few years (after the divorce) I finally succeeded in improving my grip.
 I started to hold the chopsticks much closer to the base than before.
 Hey, guess what?
-I'm engaged to someone from a town in Indiana about 45 minutes from where my mom lives! joannn 6 years Hell Yes!
-There's an old wives' tale that if you clasp your fingers around the chopsticks in a high position, your husband will come from a place far far away leeluvfashion 6 years I can manage picking up most foods with chopsticks however once I tried to grab rice and that was a disaster!lol.
-So for general food, yeah I can use them. tee0206 6 years Well, I'm Asian, and I've been using chopsticks since I was basically a toddler.
+I'm engaged to someone from a town in Indiana about 45 minutes from where my mom lives! joannn 7 years Hell Yes!
+There's an old wives' tale that if you clasp your fingers around the chopsticks in a high position, your husband will come from a place far far away leeluvfashion 7 years I can manage picking up most foods with chopsticks however once I tried to grab rice and that was a disaster!lol.
+So for general food, yeah I can use them. tee0206 7 years Well, I'm Asian, and I've been using chopsticks since I was basically a toddler.
 But, I've never held them correctly.
 I don't hold writing utensils either, and I kind of grasp chopsticks in a similar fashion.
 I can manage perfectly well, though.
-I shovel food in my mouth faster with chopsticks than with forks! jessie 6 years nope, don't know how to use them. i've tried though, almost poked it up my nose, flung my food at people, :oops:, sorry to say, just give me a fork shoneyjoe 6 years Definitely.
+I shovel food in my mouth faster with chopsticks than with forks! jessie 7 years nope, don't know how to use them. i've tried though, almost poked it up my nose, flung my food at people, :oops:, sorry to say, just give me a fork shoneyjoe 7 years Definitely.
 My mother trained us as kids on bowls of marbles.
-I used to hold them wrong, but corrected my form when my handwriting grip also changed (calligraphy training). jennjennnbubba 6 years no, I can only use the kid version (you know with the rubber bands) and even those I have a little trouble with.
-I wish someone would teach me!!! ilanac13 6 years i know how i'm supposed to use them, but im' usually not overly successful. it's intersting that if i have a drink or 2 then i'm a whiz but otherwise - it's a mess.
-SleepyCorinne 6 years I spent two weeks in China/Hong Kong last summer and learned pretty quickly how to use chopsticks.
+I used to hold them wrong, but corrected my form when my handwriting grip also changed (calligraphy training). jennjennnbubba 7 years no, I can only use the kid version (you know with the rubber bands) and even those I have a little trouble with.
+I wish someone would teach me!!! ilanac13 7 years i know how i'm supposed to use them, but im' usually not overly successful. it's intersting that if i have a drink or 2 then i'm a whiz but otherwise - it's a mess.
+SleepyCorinne 7 years I spent two weeks in China/Hong Kong last summer and learned pretty quickly how to use chopsticks.
 With just a soup spoon and the 'sticks, anything is possible!
 You can cut with them, if you know how.
 It actually isn't so bad, but you really have to have no alternatives around to learn the best.
-SugarFreak 6 years I had a friend who took me (in an extremely famished state) to a little spot in Chinatown and told the waiter not to give me a fork.
+SugarFreak 7 years I had a friend who took me (in an extremely famished state) to a little spot in Chinatown and told the waiter not to give me a fork.
 The rest is history...
-AmberHoney 6 years Hubby taught me (his BFF is Chinese) and now he can't use them, he's too clumsy but I'm a pro (yes, I'm bragging).
-When in Asia do as the Asians. silverpenny013 6 years A friend of mine taught me when I was probably...
+AmberHoney 7 years Hubby taught me (his BFF is Chinese) and now he can't use them, he's too clumsy but I'm a pro (yes, I'm bragging).
+When in Asia do as the Asians. silverpenny013 7 years A friend of mine taught me when I was probably...
 18?
 I can use chopsticks pretty well now - every now and again I drop something or I just can't figure out how to pick up non-sticky rice.
 My girlfriend is Korean and not only does she hold them incorrectly (her fingers are all twisty and it looks kind of painful), she is missing a bit of one of her teeth from those metal ones they use in Korea!
 I guess she was really hungry.